-Lately I’ve been pretty successful with not making any unnecessary purchases.
-I haven’t bought new clothes, lipsticks or coffee at Starbucks. *Pats herself on the back* I find that having certain goals in mind when saving money helps a lot.
-Most of us are constantly saving up for something e.g. a house, a new car, vacation,.. or maybe even a kick-ass lens, ahem, those are quite expensive!
-It really helps to internalize these goals in order to not spend too much on other things.
-So that is what I have been doing.
+Lately, I’ve been pretty successful with not making any unnecessary purchases.
+I haven’t bought new clothes, décor or coffee at Starbucks in a while.
+Pats herself on the back.
+I find that having goals in mind when saving money helps a lot.
+Most of us are constantly saving up for something, whether it’s a house, a new car, a vacation,.. or maybe even a kick-ass lens, ahem, those are quite expensive!
+It really helps to internalize these goals in order to avoid spend too much on other things.
 Thus any trips to Starbucks have currently been put on hold.

 creamy, frothy, sweet and warming…perfect for fall!

 - 170 ml tinned coconut milk (3/4 cup)

 - 240 ml plant based milk of choice* (1 cup)

 - 1/2 teaspoon cinnamon